If your kids have a big age gap, you already have a secret weapon for toddler education at home.

 When his big sister does the exact same thing, his reaction is completely different.

-Experts call this ‘lateral influence,’ but to me, it just means my toddler doesn’t feel like he’s being bossed around.
+Experts call this lateral influence, but to me, it simply means my toddler does not feel bossed around.

-He doesn’t see his sister as a strict authority figure; he just sees a really cool bigger kid he wants to copy.
+He sees a really cool, bigger kid he wants to copy.

-That’s the core reason sibling teaching works so well: the dynamic is collaborative, not hierarchical.
+That is the core reason sibling peer learning works so well: the dynamic is collaborative, not hierarchical.

 How to Set Up a Sibling Learning Space at Home

-You wouldn’t expect a mentor to succeed without the right environment.
+You would not expect a mentor to succeed without the right environment.

-Setting up a simple sibling learning space takes almost no effort or money.
+Setting up a simple sibling learning space for toddler number activities and other exercises takes almost no effort or money.

 - A low, child-height table (ours is a Doraemon-themed one, but any small table works)